 Negotiating the language(s) for psychotherapy talk Dr Louise Rolland, Associate Research Fellow, Birkbeck, University of London Louise currently lectures on bilingualism at the University of Greenwich.

 Bilingual Forum, November 25th, 2020

-Adam will shared the results of his research project, and he will discuss different aspects of work stress, self-care, and methods of learning about self-care for interpreters.
+Adam shared the results of his research project, and discussed different aspects of work stress, self-care, and methods of learning about self-care for interpreters.

 Bilingual Forum 16th June 2020

 Languages of survival and pain - how do torture survivors speak of the unspeakable?

 The Forum session on Tuesday, 16th June, focused on the linguistic issues for torture survivors and the implications for mental health practice.